BABE-KimR/OSCAT-Oscat/README.md

 # Oscat
-This library is a port of the OSCAT libraries to TwinCAT 3.

 OSCAT stands for “Open Source Community for Automation Technology”.
 OSCAT creates an Open Source Library referenced to the IEC 61131-3 standard which can be dispensed with vendor-specific functions and therefore ported to all IEC 61131-3 compatible programmable logic controllers.

-This library is a port of the OSCAT NETWORK library to CODESYS Version 3.
+This repository is a port of the following OSCAT libraries to Beckhoff TwinCAT3.

-This port contains:
 * OSCAT BASIC
 * OSCAT NETWORK
 * OSCAT BUILDING